LailaKandil/Informed_And_Uninformed_Search/README.md

-Informed and uniformed search algorithms of DFS and A* search to find the cycle in a grid
+Informed and Uniformed Search Algorithms of DFS and A* Search to find the cycle/path in a grid.